Statin Intolerance Transcript

 It’s important to know that statin intolerance may be more common in certain situations.
 And in these situations, we need to watch more closely for side effects or maybe even use reduced doses of statins.
 These situations include being elderly, over 75 to 80 years.
 Having a small body frame or being frail, or having other medical conditions like kidney disease or liver disease.
 Also large amounts of grapefruit or grapefruit juice consumption, or other medications like certain types of drugs used to treat fungal infection, some antibiotics, and some heart medications such as (medications-can you listen to see what he says) may increase the levels of stain in the blood and therefore be associated with a higher risk of side effects, so it’s important to let your doctors know any other medications or supplements you are taking.

 Now, how do we follow for side effects over time?
 Your doctor will typically will check a blood test to measure liver enzymes before starting statin drug, approximately 12 weeks after starting the medication, and with every dose increase.
 Once a stable dose is present, yearly blood tests are sufficient.
 If you develop any type of muscle pain, soreness, or weakness after starting a statin, let your doctor know immediately.
 He or she will likely obtain a blood test to exclude muscle injury and may consider a change in the statin type or dose.
 And remember to report any type of symptoms when starting a new medication.
 If side effects or muscle symptoms do develop it’s important to exclude other causes.
 Not all side effects or symptoms that develop after starting a medication are due to that medication.
 If it’s believed by your physician that the statin is the likely cause, he or she may elect a trial off of a statin to see if the symptoms resolve.
 If they do, it’s very common to rechallenge with the statin at a lower dose or to consider using a different statin.
-It’s important to remember that if you develop a symptom on one statin if very likely you will be able to take a different statin and not have the same symptoms, so it’s worth trying other medications.
+It’s important to remember that if you develop a symptom on one statin it is very likely you will be able to take a different statin and not have the same symptoms, so it’s worth trying other medications.
 If you are truly intolerant after a trial of multiple statins, other medications such as cholesterol absorption inhibitors such as Zetia, resin drugs like Welchol, or Niacin that are less effective in lowering cholesterol than a statin may be prescribed.

 Now lifestyle changes and diet are a very important with any program to lower cholesterol but may need to be emphasized even further if there are limits to medication use.
 Regular aerobic exercise, maintaining ideal body weight and reducing cholesterol and saturated fat or animal fat in the diet are all important.